kijomomiji/HORDE/README.md

 AC-Forest: `just mine-tree_inference census13 original`

-More commands about accurate module are shown [here](./static-accurate-command.md)
+More commands about accurate module are shown [here](./static-accurate-command.md).

 ## HORDE performance in static environment

 `just mine-CE_plus_sample census13 original base 500 32 100 200`

-More commands for HORDE's performance on other datasets are shown [here](./CE_plus_sample.md)
+More commands for HORDE's performance on other datasets are shown [here](./CE_plus_sample.md).

+## Baseline models performance in static environment

+(Note that for baseline models, we use the same hyperparameters reported in the work: <https://github.com/sfu-db/AreCELearnedYet>.

+All the commands for 4 datasets (census13, forest10, power7, dmv11) and 3 baselines (Naru, MSCN, DeepDB) are recorded [here](